hujhax/austin-improv-wiki/Squirrel Buddies.md

 **Squirrel Buddies** is an improv duo that focuses on positivity.

 ## History
+Here is [[Jon Bolden]]'s explanation of the name's origin:<blockquote>Roy and I started Squirrel Buddies because we wanted to do really positive improv (at least to start).
+I don't even remember who said it first, but it sounded so ridiculous and it stuck.
+Since then people have told us we should consider changing our name if want to be taken more seriously.
+I say "poo poo" to that.
+The Beatles is one of the dumbest names of all time.</blockquote>

 Squirrel Buddies attended the Alaska Improv Festival in 2013.

 ## More Information